Configurations

 User information

 There is a distinction between the notion of group and account.
 The first is the Unix group corresponding to the collaboration the user is member of.
 It therefore corresponds to an experience or a collaboration in which the user participates.
-The account corresponds to the entity that will be charged for the resources the job will use.
+The latter corresponds to the entity that will be charged for the resources the job will use.

 To display all the accounts a user is attached to and the QoS the accounts are allowed to:

-% sacctmgr show user withassoc <username> format=Account,QOS%30
+% sacctmgr show user withassoc <username> format=Account,QOS%50

 <username> being the user id.